bagabagabaga/organiser/README.md

-# organiser that position people in a calendar
+# Calendar organiser

-me
+This program organise people inside a calendar